Analog (or Analogue)

 Power to the People

 It’s time for everyone to come together and celebrate analog.
 The Kodak’s, Fuji’s and Noritsu’s of the world need to hear it loud and clear.
 With collective thought comes power.
 Fujifilm sold more Instax cameras than all their digital cameras combined!
 Hey, this has got to be easier than a ‘Save the Whales’ campaign.
-Go to the Camera Ventures site below and fill out the form.
-Let your voice be heard.
+So, say it loud,…I’m FILM and I’m proud! 🙂

 Cover Photo: Nikon F4s with 50mm Nikkor and Kodak Portra 160